adisaf/atlpay-php-sdk-v2/docs/source/tokens.rst

    :widths: 20, 80

-   "type", "type of the object, in this case it will return ``token``" "id", "Token ID, you will need it for creating a charge."
+   "type", "type of the object, in this case it will return ``token``" "id", "Unique identifier for the object."
    "card.fundingType", "Funding type of card ``CREDIT`` or ``DEBIT``" "card.country", "ISO 2 country code of the card eg. GB, FR etc."
    "card.last4Digits", "Last 4 digits of the card"